 Before watching it I was reluctant.
-It's Anderson's directorial debut and his style and writing weren't developed yet.
-However, he delivers one of his funniest movies yet and shows all the things you love in his movies: quirky characters, beautiful cinematography and a sweet and entertaining story.
-You won't get the same experience as in his other movies, but any Wes Anderson fan will love this one.
+This is Anderson's directorial debut and off the bat you notice his style and writing weren't developed yet.
+However, he delivers one of his funniest movies yet and you still get the quirky characters, beautiful cinematography and a sweet and entertaining story.

 Very impressive first film to start a really solid filmography, showing essential characteristics of his style (now more consolidated) since early in his career.
 Is charming, hopeful and funny.
 I love the way Wes shifts reality and makes it feel like a children's book.
 I really liked this film!